 3. UDM may read from UDR, by means of Nudr_DM_Query, corresponding subscriber information in order to validate required data updates and authorize these changes for this subscriber for the corresponding AF.
+UDM also checks whether the requestor is allowed to perform the requested service operation by checking requestor’s identifier (i.e. AF ID).